petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ---

 ## `$25` – Homing Search Rate (mm/min)
-Sets the faster feed rate used to initially find the homing switches.
+Sets the faster feed rate used to initially find the homing switches during the 1st approach

 :::info Context
 - This is the speed the machine moves at the start of the homing cycle (`$H`).